Setting up DAWLink with your DAW

 It should then look something like this:

-Video Slave/ADR Master needs an absolute time reference and it can only determine that through ReWire using the position in "musical units" in combination with the tempo.
-When the tempo changes, the timecode cannot be calculated correctly, hence this is unsupported at the moment.
-For proper operation, please make sure that the Conductor Track in Pro Tools is turned off and that the song tempo marker is at the very left of the timeline in the tempo track.
+Due to the fact that ReWire is a protocol based on musical units, please make sure that the Conductor Track in Pro Tools is turned off and that the song tempo marker is at the very left of the timeline in the tempo track.
+Otherwise, the timecode positions will be completely off.